holmesse/project-goto-statement/README.md

     speel

 ### Feature02
-Taking a single command-line argument integer representing the number of anagrams a word should have, program randomly chooses word with that many anagrams and returns both that word and the number of remaining anagrams.
-It the then prompts the user to enter an anagram of the word and if it is an anagram, the number of remaining anagrams goes down.
+Feature02 takes a single command-line argument of an integer.
+The program randomly selects a word with a number of anagrams equal to the provided integer.
+It displays that word along with the number of anagrams remaining, and prompts the user to input an anagram of that word.
+If the user input is a correct anagram of the target word, then the number of anagrams remaining decreases.
+When all anagrams have been entered, the program terminates.
 #### Example
 Assume that the main program is called `Feature02`.